 This fresh direction, though one which grew naturally out of Negativland's previous work, helped reinvigorate the group, which reactivated the Seeland label with the release of Free in 1993.
 Accompanying tours found the band delivering both older hits (if you will) and extended meditations on the whole U2 saga (a notable though unofficial release, Negativconcertland, presented a typical show over its two discs).
 Perhaps most notable of all was Wills' live work -- for any number of rumored personal reasons, he refused to tour, so the band did the next best thing and simply videotaped his parts for playback.

 The turn of the millennium brought a new, if generally lower-key, era to Negativland, with the group's most notable later work being a well-received tour, True/False 2000, featuring much newer material as well as an old standby or two, not to mention some amazingly nutty between-set skits and films (and, as always, Wills only turning up on video).
 In 2001 the band released a sort-of bootleg, These Guys Are from England and Who Gives a S**t, revisiting the whole U2 blow-up with numerous alternate versions (and the originals) of Negativland's most (in)famous effort.
 The following year saw the release of Death Sentences of the Polished and Structurally Weak, and in 2005 the band issued No Business and celebrated its 25th anniversary by curating an art exhibit in New York City called Negativlandland, which contained artwork that was inspired by the band's music, as well as Negativland music videos and original art created specifically for the event.
 Three years later, Thigmotactic was released on Seeland Records.
 In 2014, Negativland and Seeland released one of their most ambitious projects, It's All in Your Head, a concept piece about the practice of religion and why people place their faith in a supreme being.
-The album was packaged in a specially repurposed King James Bible; a limited-edition version of the set was accompanied by a Qur'an instead. ~ Ned Raggett, Rovi
+The album was packaged in a specially repurposed King James Bible; a limited-edition version of the set was accompanied by a Qur'an instead.
+Former member Ian Allen died from complications related to heart-valve replacement surgery in 2015 at the age of 56. ~ Ned Raggett, Rovi